 A 5,000 metres diamond drilling program commenced on July 23, 2014.
-Phase-I will consist of deep holes testing the down-plunge extension of the Jumping Josepine main zone, and Phase -II will test additional exploration targets on the property.
+Phase-I consisted of deep holes testing the down-plunge extension of the Jumping Josepine main zone, and Phase -II testing additional exploration targets on the property.

 The Jumping Josephine Project drilling contract was awarded to Dorado Drilling Ltd. A total of 8,100 metres in 25 holes were drilled in the JJ-Main area and six other target areas.
-In addition, trenching and sampling was performed on the JJ-Main Zone, with results announced in a news release dated November 14, 2014.
+In addition, trenching and sampling was performed on the JJ-Main Zone, with results announced in news releases dated November 14, 2014, and December 19, 2014.